 If this doesn’t work, try changing the diverter valve or cartridge.
 Sometimes the cost of repairs rival simply buying a new shower head.

-How to Fix Gurgling Noises in Your Pipes:
+How to Fix Gurgling Noises in Your Drain Pipes:

 If you hear a gurgle when you use the sink or flush the toilet, this means there is likely a blockage or clog somewhere in your drain pipe.
 It could be close to the fixture, or further down in the main sewer line.
 You can try to fix the gurgling noise in the sink yourself in two different ways.